David M. Hernandez

 Research

 David is a theoretical and computational astrophysicist.
 David's research focuses on applications of the mathematical N-body problem, which describes the motions of planets, stars, and galaxies.
-Please check the publications section for more.
+Please check the ''Papers'' section for more.

 Past and present collaborators: